IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

 make VERBOSE=1
 ```

-On my system one of this lines compiles the code, here we can see CMake add the '-std=gnu++14' argument to use C++14 as requested.
+On my system one of the verbose output lines shows the compile step.
+Here we can see CMake add the '-std=gnu++14' argument to use C++14 as
+requested.

 ```bash
 /usr/bin/c++    -std=gnu++14 -o CMakeFiles/example2.dir/example2.cxx.o -c /home/smithsg/projects/ideas/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/example-2/example2.cxx
 ```
-## Multiple source files and first look at CMake variables
+## Multiple Source Files and First Look At CMake Variables

 Multiple source files, showing use of a variable in CMake.

-Example is directory example-3.
+This example is in directory example-3.
 Steps to build are same as previous examples.

 ```cmake
 # Adds an example to the project, multiple source files using a